Every fact automatically gets a "logged" wrapper

 Term & Goal Expansion¶

 Term expansion and goal expansion are compile-time transformation passes that rewrite clauses and goals before compilation.
-They enable metaprogramming, syntactic sugar, and optimization.
+They enable metaprogramming, syntactic sugar, and optimization — transforming what you write into what the compiler sees.

 Term Expansion¶